Schedule a Free Consultation

 • Requires recommendation and documentation of achievements

-• Often applies to distinguished scientists, researchers, and cultural figures
+• This category often applies to distinguished scientists, researchers, and cultural figures

 • Married to a Chinese citizen or foreign national with Chinese permanent residence